bitcoin/bitcoin/doc/shared-libraries.md

 The purpose of this library is to make the verification functionality that is critical to Bitcoin's consensus available to other applications, e.g. to language bindings.

+Policy standardness as enforced by latest software version is also made available.
+To dissociate between invalidity reasons, either consensus or standardness, an application needs to call first `verify_script_standard_with_amount` followed `verify_script`.
+A failure on first function but success on following means spent is non-standard but consensus valid.
+Policy checks may be used at testing to assert scripts standardness or in production to sanitize counterparty inputs in the case of cooperative witness construction.
+This check only reflects policy in the current release and it may vary between software versions.
+Therefore if an application rely on pre-signed transactions their standardness should be reasserted at every release.

 ### API

 The interface is defined in the C header `bitcoinconsensus.h` located in `src/script/bitcoinconsensus.h`.